ychen-207523/QuickChat/README.md

-## Plan on 6/22 and later
+## Plan on 6/24 and later

-1. Try to separate dev environment and deployment environment
-2. Update the database
-3. Improve the configuration and tests
+1. Add authorities class
+2. Work on issue tab and new branch